Global Entrepreneurship & Innovation:

 Social Sector Edition

-Costa Rica (San Jose & Manuel Antonio/Quepos)Start Date: Saturday, June 22nd to July 6th 2019
+Costa Rica (San Jose & Manuel Antonio/Quepos)Start Date: 2020 dates to be announced shortly!

 Learn.
 Play.
 Discover.
 Study abroad in Costa Rica!